pbuckner/x-plane_plugins/XPython/docs/source/development/window_position.rst

 More about Window Positioning
 =============================

-When you create a new window using :py:func:`XPLMDisplay.XPLMCreateWindowEx`, you're required to specify coordinate positions: left, top, right, and bottom.
+When you create a new window using :py:func:`createWindowEx`, you're required to specify coordinate positions: left, top, right, and bottom.
 What do these coordinates represent, especially as they relate to multiple-monitor setups, or virtual reality?